Table of Contents

 Strategic Planning and Alignment

 The HRBP is critical in ensuring that HR strategies and initiatives align seamlessly with business goals.
 This involves understanding the nuances of the business and its strategic direction and crafting HR interventions that support and drive these objectives.
-It uses that understanding of business objectives and plans to develop advanced planning for projecting and developing workforce size and capabilities.
-Another critical goal is to cultivate a leadership team and workforce equipped and motivated to fulfill the company's mission and vision over time and across changing operational circumstances.
+It uses that understanding of business objectives and plans to develop advanced project planning and to determine workforce size and capabilities.
+Another critical goal is to cultivate a leadership team and workforce equipped and motivated to fulfill the company's mission and vision over time, despite changing operational circumstances.

 Talent Management and Development

 HRBPs are instrumental in identifying talent gaps within their designated business units and orchestrating plans to bridge them.
-This includes collaborating with HR COE partners on succession planning, facilitating leadership development efforts, identifying opportunities and interventions to improve productivity and unit performance, and ensuring employee segments have growth opportunities that align with business needs.
+This includes collaborating with HR COE partners on succession planning, facilitating leadership development efforts, identifying opportunities and interventions to improve productivity and unit performance, and ensuring that employee segments have growth opportunities aligned with business needs.

 Change Management